PanCakeConnaisseur/auto_mail_accounts/README.md

 # Auto Mail Accounts
 The Nextcloud [mail app](https://apps.nextcloud.com/apps/mail) has a built-in default configuration for mail accounts but it does not create actual mail accounts for each Nextcloud user, so they can not store alternative identitites, a sender name, attachments or collect e-mail addresses.
 Each user would have to enter all the mail server info (e.g. host, port, username, password) individually.

 This app hooks into Nextcloud's user creation/deletion and display name/ password change and automatically creates/deletes/updates a mail account in the mail app.
 This creates mail accounts like if a user entered the settings manually allowing him to use all features of the mail app.
-This is useful if the login credentials for Nextcloud and the mail server are identical and the all Nextcloud users also have a mail account.
+This is useful if the login credentials for Nextcloud and the mail server are identical and all Nextcloud users also have a mail account.

 ## Features
 Hooks into: